Shiva0909122/TuteDude-Assignment10-keeper-app-project/README.md

-Here’s a README file tailored for your **TuteDude Assignment 10 - Keeper App Project**:

----

 # TuteDude Assignment 10 - Keeper App Project

 The **Keeper App** is a web application designed to store, manage, and organize personal notes and reminders.
 It provides a simple and intuitive user interface to add and delete notes.